The history of the Sock

 4° The revolutionary sock

-Sans-culotte in arms, gouache by Jean-Baptiste Lesueur, 1793-1794, Carnavalet museum
+Sans-culotte in arms, gouache by Jean-Baptiste Lesueur, 1793-1794, Carnavalet Museum

 Broussaud Textile, textile factory partner of Label Chaussette